Stonepeople/Intro_to_R/README.md

 write_csv(EU_releases_by_country_sq_km, "EU_releases.csv")

 ```
 That will save a csv file with the name you gave it - in this case "EU_releases" - in the project folder.
 If you want to specify a different folder you can set the file path in the code instruction - but as I noted earlier, I hate trying to remember and type long file paths accurately, so I just save to the project and move the file later if necessary.
+If you like, you can add after the comma na = "".
+This will mean any cell with an NA in it will be left blank in your new csv file.

 You may notice, perhaps by letting R do autofill for you, that there's also a write.csv() and a read.csv() instruction.
 Those two are base R verbs - they work, but slightly differently.
 If you want to experiment try writing the csv both ways - see what the difference is, including the difference in speed for a larger csv file.